Email and Digital Marketing

 • The permanent Email link to copy and paste to share the email.

-• The Template Name is listed at the very bottom of the page if you need to reference it.
+• The Template Name is listed at the very bottom of the page for your reference.

 2. Click the Share on Social button to create a social post with the permanent URL for your email included.
-We'll help get you started by summarizing the email for you!
+We'll help get you started by summarizing the email for you.
 Your social post appears below in the Social Share section, where you can even share it again.

 • Rename - You can change the name of a sent email at any time.
-There is an 80 character limit and the name must be unique.
+There is an 80-character limit, and the name must be unique.

 Email Details page with Details tab selected, with email header information, Copy button, Share on Social button, and email menu options, and Social Share section with Share again button